ScryEngineering/scrygroup.com/README.md

 ![example of linter UX in VS Code](markdownLinter.png "VS Code markdownlint extension")
 ```

+Note that the post body text starts with a second level heading, this is because a first level heading is generated on the website above the post body text.

 So we see that creating an image just involves making a reference to the image file name in the current directory.